 well as stomach ulcers.

-- May slow the formation of kidney and
+- May slow the formation of kidney stones, gall stones and ulcers

 - Promotes healthy skin